Nikon F

 Nikon F Photomic FTn.
 Made in 1969.
 The final version of the metering prism.

-A long production run during a period of rapid innovation
+A long production run

-The Nikon F dominated 35mm professional photography from 1959 to 1971, when Nikon brought out the F2.
-But the F was so popular, Nikon kept it in production until May 1974 (Pritchard, 2014:162).
-There was continual development in camera technology during this period and the Nikon F’s modular design enabled it to stay at the forefront.
+The Nikon F dominated 35mm professional photography from 1959 to 1971, when the F2 appeared.
+But the F was so popular, it was kept in production until May 1974 (Pritchard, 2014:162).

 Style